Skip to content

 You can learn your project id by logging into the app, selecting the appropriate organization, and navigating to the project's dashboard.

-Excluding Values
+Excluding values

 By default, CLI parses full Ansible YAML content with all values from playbooks (e.g., parameter values from Ansible modules, variables from Ansible plays, etc.).
 With values, we can discover additional tips for improvements.
 CLI will try to detect and omit any secrets (e.g., passwords, SSH keys, cloud credentials, etc.) from being transmitted.
 If you want to omit parsing and sending the values, you can use --exclude-values optional argument.